 Finally, postmenopause refers to the time of a woman’s life following menopause.
 During this time, many of the bothersome symptoms a woman may have experienced before menopause gradually decrease.

-During and after menopause, women can experience a wide range of symptoms.
-These can include:
+During and after menopause, women can experience a wide range of symptoms:

 Furthermore, menopause can also increase a person’s risk of developing osteoporosis (weak bones).